Tutorials - Complete Workflow for processing Landscape Photos

 The tutorial consists of six parts, which are split into individual videos.
 This way it's easy to revisit interesting parts of the workflow and to incorporate a selection of the techniques into the processing of your Landscape Photos.

 After a short introduction video, which you can watch below, I talk about the set of raw photos I took that morning at Pednvounder Beach, about how and why I ended up with over 40 of them and how I pre-process a selection of them for Photoshop.

 Heading over to Photoshop I show you my very detailed exposure blending that involves blending for increased dynamic range, focus stacking and some blending of high ISO shots to freeze motion.

 The next part is the largest chunk of the tutorial.
 I describe my complete creative processing workflow.
 I use some dreamy photo techniques, do global contrast adjustments and selective tweaks to the image.
 I also share my workflow in Nik Color Efex which I like to mix with my usual Photoshop techniques.

 Afterwards a selective multi pass sharpening brings out the details in the photo before I prepare the image for web and print during the output sharpening.

 This video tutorial is for the advanced Photoshop user.
 I assume that you are already familiar with luminosity masks and their creation.
 If not, I recommend watching my free tutorials first.
 On this site you will also find links to the plugins I use.
 If you have watched my other tutorials about dreamy techniques and post processing recipes this is perfect and will make it easier to follow along, but it's not mandatory.

 I use Adobe Lightroom 6 and Photoshop CS6 in the tutorial.
 Photoshop CS5 or later is generally sufficient to apply the techniques I use here.
-I also use some filters of the Nik Collection, which is available for free over at google.
+I also use some filters of the Nik Collection, which is available for free using the provided link.

 Buying the Tutorial